Jnix2007/thebasetrix/README.md

 inspired by the iconic matrix digital rain, this visualization makes the normally invisible activity of blockchain transactions visible and beautiful.

-the base blockchain processes thousands of transactions daily - this lets you see that activity as a living, breathing digital ecosystem.
+this lets you see Base chain activity as a living, breathing global economy